NTURacingTeam/docker/README.md

 - tqdm -> progress bar
 - visdom -> visualization tool for pytorch

+And other applications that are not installed traditionally

+- mujoco -> simulating environment
+- micro_ros_setup -> micro ros support

 ### ros_host

 The image is based on ubuntu 20.04 with the following applications installed: